 This kids’ park has a farm theme and is home to animals, assault courses, jumping pillows, play barns, trampolines and a splash pool.
-The splash pool is available from the Whitsun half term (28 May) until September, from 10am – 4.50pm and is a great way for kids to cool off of after racing around the adventure park.
+The splash pool is available from May half term until September and is a great way for kids to cool off of after racing around the adventure park.
 For those that adore being close to the water on a hot day, there’s also a boating lake, with canoes available for hire.

 Brean Splash water park is located at Brean Leisure Park near Burnham-On-Sea.
 It’s about an hour’s drive from Bristol, but if you’re looking for an outdoor splash pad on a scorching hot day, then it’s worth the journey.